zedrdave/advent_of_code/README.md

 ## 2

+Definitely better solved in a compiler-friendly language like C, but was too lazy to dust off my raw gcc skills.

 ### 2.1

-Guess who's got two thumbs and wasted 10 mins by failing to read the last line of instruction and omitting init values… 👈😑🤟 Good reminder that good coding starts with reading the specs well.
+Guess who's got two thumbs and wasted 10 mins by failing to read the last line of instruction and omitting init values… 👈😑🤟

+Good reminder that good coding starts with reading the specs well.

+### 2.2

+Wondering if there's a more convoluted but nicer way to solve, than brute-forcing.
+Something about deconstructing all the opcodes and identifying all params pointing to `0`?